-Agency/Organisation State Involvement Department of the Environment National Responsible for the National Recovery Plan, including the funding of its implementation actions.
-In addition, any action that will have, or is likely to have, a significant impact on the subspecies requires approval from the Environment Minister.
-Department of Environment, Water and Natural Resources South Australia DEWNR is the primary agency involved in threatened species management on public and private land in SA.
-Department of Environment, Land, Water and Planning Victoria DELWP is the primary agency involved in threatened species management on public and private land in Victoria.
-ForestrySA South Australia ForestrySA has responsibility for implementing appropriate management actions in Native Forest Reserves in SA.
-Department of Primary Industries and Regions South Australia South Australia PIRSA manages the sustainable use of SA's agriculture and forestry.
-Parks Victoria Victoria PV has responsibility for implementing appropriate management actions in the parks and reserves system in Victoria.
-Natural Resources Management Boards (NRM) South Australia NRM boards are responsible for managing natural resources in SA.
-Catchment Management Authorities (CMA) Victoria CMAs are responsible for managing natural resources in Victoria.
-Local government South Australia Responsible for planning controls.
-Local government Victoria Responsible for planning controls, particularly in relation to the retention native vegetation.
-Cave Exploration Group of South Australia South Australia An association whose aim is to promote exploration, preservation and study of karst areas in South Australia.
-Friends of Naracoorte Caves Group South Australia A Friends group established to support the management of the Naracoorte Caves National Park and World Heritage Area.
-Victorian Speleological Association Victoria VSA is an association whose aims are to explore and foster the conservation of caves in Victoria.
-Australian Speleological Federation National ASF is a national organisation with the primary objective of protecting the cave and karst environment of Australia.
-Australasian Bat Society National A society whose aim is to promote the conservation of all populations of all species of bats in Australasia.
-Zoos Victoria Victoria Has listed the Southern Bent-wing Bat as one of their priority species for their Fighting Extinction program.
+State Involvement National Administers the EPBC Act, under which a regulatory framework for the protection of listed threatened species is established and under which recovery plans are developed collaboratively with partners to guide participation and investment in recovery action.
+South Australia DEW is the primary agency involved in threatened species management on public and private land in SA.
+Victoria DELWP is the primary agency involved in threatened species management on public and private land in Victoria.
+South Australia ForestrySA has responsibility for implementing appropriate management actions in Native Forest Reserves in SA.
+South Australia PIRSA manages the sustainable use of SA's agriculture and forestry.
+Victoria PV has responsibility for implementing appropriate management actions in the parks and reserves system in Victoria.
+South Australia NRM boards are responsible for managing natural resources in SA.
+Victoria CMAs are responsible for managing natural resources in Victoria.
+South Australia Responsible for planning controls.
+Victoria Responsible for planning controls, particularly in relation to the retention native vegetation.
+South Australia An association whose aim is to promote exploration, preservation and study of karst areas in South Australia.
+South Australia A Friends group established to support the management of the Naracoorte Caves National Park and World Heritage Area.
+Victoria VSA is an association whose aims are to explore and foster the conservation of caves in Victoria.
+National ASF is a national organisation with the primary objective of protecting the cave and karst environment of Australia.
+National A society whose aim is to promote the conservation of all populations of all species of bats in Australasia.
+Victoria Has listed the Southern Bent-wing Bat as one of their priority species for their Fighting Extinction program.
+NationalNationalSouth AustraliaVictoriaSouth AustraliaVictoriaSouth AustraliaVictoriaSouth AustraliaVictoriaSouth AustraliaVictoriaSouth AustraliaVictoriaSouth AustraliaVictoriaSouth AustraliaVictoriaSouth AustraliaVictoriaNationalNational